- Travel restrictions are still in place in Canada through March 21

 Canada’s border rules prompted CNN to write, “Pandemic travel restrictions have made Americans prisoners of their country.”
 Some Canadians actually feel sorry for Americans.
 “Personally, it’s like watching the decline of the Roman Empire,” Sarnia Mayor Mike Bradley told the New York Times.

-As of Nov.
-23, Canada has suffered more than 387,000 coronavirus infections and 12,000 deaths.
-The United States, on the other hand, has passed 13.7 million cases and has surpassed 270,000 deaths.
-But like much of the rest of the world, Canada’s coronavirus cases were exponentially increasing by mid-November.
+As of Feb.
+1, Canada has suffered more than 809,000 coronavirus infections and more than 20,000 deaths.
+The United States, on the other hand, has passed 27 million cases and has surpassed 460,000 deaths.

 For now, it seems that the closest Canadians want most Americans to get to their country is probably on the boat tours at Niagara Falls.